Kelowna Acupuncture Care

 Moxibustion is a therapy used in traditional Chinese medicine that involves burning herbs called “moxa” on or very close to the skin to warm and increase the flow of energy throughout the body via meridians.

-It’s thought that various symptoms can occur if the flow of energy is blocked at a point on one of the meridians which is why an acupuncturist may apply pressure to relieve the symptoms.
 It can be very effective in helping with nausea and vomiting after surgery or other medical procedures.
 It also helps relieve side effects from chemotherapy, headaches, menstrual cramps, muscle tension and pain, insomnia, and more.

 This Technique is beneficial for people suffering from back pain, neck and shoulder pain, perimenopausal syndrome, and to assist with recovery after exercise.